chrisgervang/thunk-kickoff/README.md

 ## Motivation

-Use thunk-kickoff to expose the request status for all asynchronous data in your store, and ensure the debugging logs are rich with meaningful redux actions.
-A must-have if you're building user interfaces with redux-thunk, connected react components, and api endpoints.
-Also, there was no easy way to make loading indicators and error notifications for every endpoint.
+I made this so that I can spend more time enriching my user’s experience, and less time setting up redux.
+Loading indicators and error toasters are now easy to make for every endpoint.
+Also, my debugging logs are now rich with meaningful redux actions.
+You may find this useful too if your frontend is built with redux-thunk, connected react components, and api endpoints.

 ## Features